PerseusRealDeal/OpenWeatherAgent/README.md

 # In Brief

 > This library lets a developer make calls requesting data available for free with [OpenWeather API](https://openweathermap.org).
 It brings implementation of [`Current Weather Data`](https://openweathermap.org/current) and [`5 Day / 3 Hour Forecast`](https://openweathermap.org/forecast5) of the API.
+Having [individual API key](https://openweathermap.org/appid) is required.

 # Requirements